Have you ever had a Whole of Life policy with GAN?

 - I did not ask GAN to set-up my whole of life policy.

-- I was not informed by GAN that my Life Cover premiums could fluctuate.
+- I was not advised by GAN that my Life Cover premiums could fluctuate.

 - GAN made me feel pressured into taking out the whole of life policy.